Assure-eServices/FLIP-SWITCH/readme.md

 1. Drag and drop the visualization extension into a Qlik Sense sheet and define variable name

 2. Label Text

 	Customized text can be created by the user.
 For example

 ![label text](https://cloud.githubusercontent.com/assets/18327523/14352186/e027f5c8-fcf0-11e5-9c7f-5390bc543c5a.png)

 3.Variable

-	* Usually you have to create the variable in your data load script,But in this Flip switch extension, you can create your  variable using "Variable Name" textbox.
+	* Usually you have to create the variable in your data load script.But in this Flip switch extension you can create your  variable using "Variable Name" textbox.

 	* Based on this variable, Flip switch extension starts to work automatically.For example